Treasury to shift rental assistance to places with demand

 The Treasury Department on Monday announced plans to start reallocating the billions of dollars in federal rental assistance in a bid to get more money into the hands of tenants facing eviction.

-The plan is a response to the slow distribution of rental assistance in many parts of the country.
+The move, which was required by Congress when it allocated the monies, follows the slow distribution of rental assistance in many parts of the country.
 A little more than 16.5% of the tens of billions of dollars in federal assistance reached tenants in August, compared with 11% a month earlier.

 Lawmakers have approved $46.5 billion in spending on rental assistance and Treasury is targeting the first tranche of money known as ERA1 which amounts to $25 billion.
 States and cities are mostly allocating ERA1 money, which must be spent by Sept.
 30, 2022.
 Allocation of the second installment of $21.5 billion, can go through through Sept.
 30, 2025.